Venafi/vault-pki-monitor-venafi/README.md

     * common name import-vl9kt.import.example.com not allowed by Venafi policy
     ```

-1. Policy can be deleted by performing delete operation to the venafi-polict path:
+1. Venafi Policy can be deleted by performing delete operation to the venafi-polict path:
     ```
     vault delete pki/venafi-policy
     ```